StefanObie/WordFinder/README.md

-# WordRegex
+# Word Finders

-A web application for searching and filtering words using regex and keyboard constraints, inspired by games like Wordle.
+A web application for searching and filtering words using regex and keyboard constraints, inspired by games like Wordle and decipher.

 ## Project Structure